systems, receiving the COVID-19 vaccine is no guarantee they will be protected

 study estimates

-of people with private insurance take
+that 2.8 percent of people with private insurance take

 immune-suppressing drugs—about nine million Americans.
 But that doesn’t include